 The uiComponent tag is used to insert a UI component object (product_listing in our example) into the component tree.
 After we insert the UI component, we need to define it in the layout.
 For this, we go to the folder [path_to_module]/view/adminhtml/ui_component/ and create an .xml file named just like the UI component.

 In the folder vendor/magento/module-catalog/view/adminhtml/ui_component/, you will find the product_listing.xml file, which contains the description of our UI component.
 This file has several sections, each of which describes particular aspects of the UI component.
-The description starts with the tag <argument> and looks as below:
+The description starts with the tag <argument>.

 For more information about localStorage, please check this tutorial.